 Germany’s capitulation in 1918 and the Versailles peace treaty that followed became the starting point for creating a new species. weapons.
-According to the treaty, Germany was limited in the production and development of armaments, and the German army was forbidden to be armed with tanks, aircraft, submarines, and even airships.
-But there was not a word about the emerging rocket technology.
+According to the agreement, Germany was limited in the production and development of weapons, and the German army was forbidden to be in service Tanks, airplanes, submarines and even airships.
+But there was not a word about the nascent rocket technology in the agreement.

 Fow-2 on the launch pad.
 The provisioning machines are visible.